zubata88/mdgru/docs/how_to_use.rst

 Expecially for 2-D data - and if a large number of samples is available - the whole image can be processed.
-There, we set the subvolume (patchsize) parameter to the size of the images and the padding parameters to 0.
-This has the effect that we only sample inside the image with a padding of 0, and hence just take the full image.
+There, we set the subvolume (patchsize) parameter to the size of the images (-w 200 200 200) and the padding parameters to 0.
+This has the effect that we only sample inside the image with a padding of 0 (-p 0 0 0), and hence just take the full image.
 As current hardware can rarely support the full volume for volumetric data though, a subvolume needs to be specified.
 Imagine we are using volumetric data with dimensions 256x256x192.
 Since this will not fit, we